Webhooks

 • Start with a test endpoint (like webhook.site) to see the payload structure

-• Your endpoint should respond with a 200 status within 30 seconds
+• Your endpoint should respond with a 2xx status within 10 seconds to count as successful

 • Process webhooks asynchronously to avoid timeouts

-• Implement idempotency to handle duplicate deliveries gracefully
+• Implement idempotency using the event ID to handle retries and duplicate deliveries gracefully

 Webhooks | Prometora Docs